edro123/adafruit/README.md

 simpleio.mpy | https://circuitpython.org/libraries

 #### Source Code
-Available on github at: https://github.com/edro123/adafruit
+the source code (aqm_code.py) is available on github at: https://github.com/edro123/adafruit

+#### Secrets file
+You will need to edit a secrets.py file to input your information for wifi, Adafruit IO, and timezone.

 #### Project bundle
-You can also install the source code and libraries as a bundle.
-Download funhouse_aqm_bundle.zip from xxx.
+You can install the source code and libraries as a bundle.
+Download funhouse_aqm_bundle.zip from xxx. unzip it and copy it to the device.

 #### Factory reset:
-The Adafruit Funhouse comes with an Arduino Self Test Example pre-loaded.
-You  can reload it by following the examples at this link: https://learn.adafruit.com/adafruit-funhouse/factory-reset
+The Adafruit Funhouse comes with an Arduino Self Test example pre-loaded.
+You can reload it by following the instructions at this link: https://learn.adafruit.com/adafruit-funhouse/factory-reset

-### Adafruit IO setup
+### Adafruit IO
+To use Adafruit IO, you'll need to sign up for an account at https://io.adafruit.com.
+There are free and paid versions.
+This project can use the free tier.

+#### Feeds
+Once youf're signed up, create a set of feeds to match the feed names for each sensor  listed in the table below.

-#### Set up feeds
+#### Dashboard
-#### Set up the dashboard
+Once your feeds are set up, add them to a Dashboard.
+You can set up warning values to match the red-green-blue alerts in the code.

 ## Operation:
 ### Initialization: